Armadill0/harbour-tasklist/README.md

     - set the list which is displayed in the cover
     - move tasks between lists (user requested feature)
     - lock/unlock orientation on demand (user requested feature)
+- add multiple tasks from the clipboard, devided by new lines (user requested feature)
+    - to avoid invalid massive task additions this is done via a remorse action
 - cover shows current, it's own or the default task list
     - cover action to add task to list shown in cover
     - cover action to switch between lists (user requested feature)